isomerpages/singapore-customs-cms/_export-procedures-more/Export Procedures/exporting-hand-carried-commercial-goods.md

 Information on how to set up your NTP account can be found at www.ntp.gov.sg.

-For more information on the Digital HCES Digital Service, please refer to Customs Notice No: 06/2019.
+For more information on the Digital HCES Digital Service, please refer to Customs Notice No: <a href="https://www.customs.gov.sg/news-and-media/notices/">06/2019</a>.

 1. For enquiries related to the clearance of your HCES permit, please email customs_checkpoints@customs.gov.sg
 2. For NTP related queries, email to NTP_helpdesk@ncs.com.sg